dzeke/ColoradoRiverCoding/ModelMusings/README.md

    1. For example, in Rows 4-10, particants select a *Party* and enter a *Strategy*.
 If fewer than 6 participants, participants can select multiple parties.
    1. Enter the Lake Powell natural flow for Year 1 in Cell C28.
    1. Fill in Year 1 (Column C) down to Row 142.
 Players enter values in row blocks with ![#1589F0](https://via.placeholder.com/15/1589F0/000000?text=+) `Blue text`
-   1. Move to Year 2 (Column D) and enter Lake Powell natural flow in Cell D28.
+   1. Move to Year 2 (Column D).
+Enter Lake Powell natural flow in Cell D28.
 1. Find linked help for each row in Column N.
 1. View the **Master-Plots** worksheet to compare entries to current operations (Law of River).
 1. **ReadMe-Directions** Worksheet also has these directions.